outdreamer/build-a-cure/docs/ml/debugging_tools.md

 	- Port not listening
 		- symptom: netstat -tulnp or ss -lntp shows no process on port
+		- causes: Service not started or misconfigured
 		- tools: ss, netstat
-		- solution: Service not started or misconfigured.
-Start or check service binding config.
+		- solution: Start or check service binding config

 	- Asymmetric routing / firewall drop
 		- symptom: tcpdump sees SYN sent but no SYN-ACK returned